refinedev/refine/documentation/blog/2024-01-05-kubectl-version.md

 • Some new client features may not work on older servers.
 Warnings or errors may occur when using features with an incompatible server.

 • Older clients may not work with newer servers.
-Older clients may not understand newer server features or APIs, causing errors or unexpected behaviour.
+Older clients may not understand newer server features or APIs, causing errors or unexpected behavior.

 • For the latest features, bug fixes, and security improvements, keep your client and server versions updated.
 Knowing your older client's compatibility limitations is helpful if updating the server isn't possible.